ConfederacyOfGaia/Gaia/dms-guide.md

 Salves and ointments created in this way will last a month before losing their potency.

 Because creating a salve or ointment of healing takes 4 hours work work, doing so precludes taking a short rest.

 \page

+## Races

+The ignoble Races are degenerate versions of the Noble Races, corrupted  by the magic of the Great Dragons.
+They are, without exception, savage, mean, and stupid, little better than animals.

+### Noble Races

+- dragonborn
+- elf
+- goliath
+- human
+- orc

+### Ignoble Races

+- kobold (corrupted dragonborn)
+- gnome (corrupted elves)
+- dwarf (corrupted goliaths)
+- halfling (corrupted humans)
+- goblin (corrupted orcs)

+\page

 ## Rest and Downtime